freenas/freenas-docs/userguide/intro.rst

 For ZFS,
 `Disk Space Requirements for ZFS Storage Pools
 <https://docs.oracle.com/cd/E19253-01/819-5461/6n7ht6r12/index.html>`__
-recommends a minimum of 16 GiB of disk space.
-Due to the way that ZFS creates swap,
+recommends a minimum of 16 GiB of disk space. %brand% allocates 2 GiB of swap space on each drive.
+Combined with ZFS space requirements, this means that
-**it is not possible to format less than 3 GiB of space with ZFS**.
+**it is not possible to format drives smaller than 3 GiB**.
-However, on a drive that is below the minimum recommended size, a fair amount of storage space is lost to swap: for example, on a 4 GiB drive, 2 GiB will be reserved for swap.
+Drives larger than 3 GiB but smaller than the minimum recommended capacity might be usable but lose a significant portion of storage space to swap allocation.
+For example, a 4 GiB drive only has 2 GiB of available space after swap allocation.

-Users new to ZFS who are purchasing hardware should read through `ZFS Storage Pools Recommendations
+New ZFS user who are purchasing hardware should read through `ZFS Storage Pools Recommendations
 <https://web.archive.org/web/20161028084224/http://www.solarisinternals.com/wiki/index.php/ZFS_Best_Practices_Guide#ZFS_Storage_Pools_Recommendations>`__
 first.